-How To Quit Smoking: Tips To Overcoming The Addiction
+How To Quit Smoking: Tips For Overcoming Addiction

-According to the World Health Organization, tobacco is generally considered to be the leading cause of preventable death.
+According to the World Health Organization (WHO), tobacco is generally considered to be the leading cause of preventable death.
 If you have a smoking habit, quitting can benefit your physical and mental health.
-You might start by making a plan, setting a date, listing your triggers, and avoiding them whenever possible.
-It can also be helpful to eliminate reminders, such as lighters and ashtrays, and take action to manage cravings.
+You might start by making a plan, setting a date, listing what causes you to want to smoke, and avoiding these inciting events whenever possible.
+You might also eliminate reminders, such as lighters and ashtrays, and take action to manage cravings.
 Nicotine substitutes can help many people who are trying to quit smoking, so you may wish to ask your doctor whether they may be a good choice for you.
-Therapy, whether in-person or online, can also be an excellent form of support as you let go of this habit.
+Whether in-person or online, therapy can also be a helpful form of support as you work on letting go of this habit.

 It can be possible to quit smoking